latest news ...

 At the county line, there I was in stitches again, as you could gather from the sign here!
 Well, I suppose that the othere side of the line one would be in Jayne County!

-So, for those of you who don't know his (or her) album, Rock 'n' Roll Cleopatra, then track 12 was specially written for George W Bush and the neocons.
+So, for those of you who don't know his -or her album, Rock 'n' Roll Cleopatra, then track 12 was specially written for George W Bush and his neocons.

 Headwaters of Lake Powell Highway 95 Utah

-A few miles on was a sign indicating a scenic turn-off (have you ever wondered why they don't have scenic turn-ons?) and as the road I was on was very unscenic, I decided to pull off, eat my breakfast, and admire the view.
+A few miles on was a sign indicating a scenic turn-off and as the road I was on was very unscenic, I decided to pull off, eat my breakfast, and admire the view.
+Why don't they have scenic turn-ons by the way?
+That's much more appropriate.

 Do you realise that if I hadn't have turned off here I'd have missed the view.
-Click on the thumbnail to enlarge the photo (but remember to click on the "back" button on your browser afterwards).
+Click on the thumbnail to enlarge the photo to see what I mean - but remember to click on the "back" button" on your browser afterwards..
 Wasn't that just so impressive?

 view from scenic turn-off near headwaters of Lake Powell Highway 95 Utah

-These are effectively the headwaters of Lake Powell where it reverts to the Colorado River - it had taken me a whole day to go halfway round the lake from Page to here.
-Across the water is Hite Marina.
+These are effectively the headwaters of Lake Powell where it reverts to the Colorado River - it had taken me a whole day to go halfway round the lake from Page to here, and I wasn't complaining in the slightest.
+Far from it, in fact.

 Headwaters of Lake Powell Highway 95 Utah